PhilCloudWalker/python_app/README.md

 # Continue working:

 chapter 4 - tasks
-- implement service layer test
+- use service in api defintion

 ## Test Setup
 - using testing client for the app